MPC without Terminal Ingredients Tailored to the SEIR Compartmental Epidemic Model: Constrained SEIR Model and Sets of Interest

-Thus, $\A^{\prime}$ excludes a small neighbourhood about the ``non-nominal'' equilibria, meaning that from $\A^{\prime}$ the initial infected compartments, $x_3^0$ and $x_2^0$, are not arbitrarily small.
-This is to ensure that the state can reach the invariant box $\XM$ in finite time, a fact we need to prove the uniform boundedness of the infinite horizon value function (Proposition~\ref{lem:V_inf_uni_bounded_on_A}).
+with $0 < \varepsilon \leq 1$ small.
+Thus, $\A^{\prime}$ excludes points outside $\XM$ for which the initial number of infectious individuals are arbitrarily small.
+As will be clarified, this is to ensure that the state can reach the invariant box $\XM$ in finite time, a fact we need to prove the uniform boundedness of the infinite horizon value function (Proposition~\ref{lem:V_inf_uni_bounded_on_A}).